ManagedBass/ManagedBass/README.md

 * ManagedBass provides completely managed types for your use along with the Native wrapper types.
   Namespaces are grouped by AddOns or Features.

-* Now, available in different flavors for Windows, OSX, Linux, Android and iOS.
+* Now, available in different flavors for Windows, Mac, Linux, Xamarin.Android and Xamarin.iOS.

 Bass and other Add-Ons are trademarks of their respective owners: **Un4Seen Bass - (c) Ian Luck**